Edmonton May Bird Count

 Using eBird makes a Count more efficient and boosts its value to science and conservation.
 By using eBird for recording observations, participants in the May Bird Count contribute to the world’s largest bird database, available at no charge to birders, educators, and researchers.

 Although similar to a Christmas Bird Count, this Count covers a much larger area with a circle diameter of 80km.
-This very large area is loosely divided into 9 zones using major highways and the North Saskatchewan River as zone boundaries.
+This very large count circle is loosely divided into 9 area zones using major highways and the North Saskatchewan River as area boundaries.
+No need to register, just eBird in an area or 2 within the circle during the Count weekend and share your list(s).

 |